slowdivePTG/slowdivePTG.github.io/_pages/Science.md

 These thick-shell events provide a unique sample to study double detonation SNe, because unlike thin-shell events, these red and sub-luminous SNe are easy to identify.
 Closely involved in the state-of-the-art optical time-domain surveys (ZTF, and the upcoming LS4 and LSST), we aim to obtain a greater sample of thick-shell helium double detonation SNe to systematically study their observational properties and host environments.
 This might finally help us answer the questions - what kind of progenitor systems will lead to double detonation, and how they form.

 > ***Publications***
-> - **C. Liu**, A. A. Miller, A. Polin, et al., *[SN 2020jgb: A Peculiar Type Ia Supernova Triggered by a Massive Helium-Shell Detonation in a Star-Forming Galaxy](https://arxiv.org/abs/2209.04463)*, 2022, arXiv:2209.04463 (under peer review)
+> - **C. Liu**, A. A. Miller, A. Polin, et al., *[SN 2020jgb: A Peculiar Type Ia Supernova Triggered by a Helium-Shell Detonation in a Star-Forming Galaxy](https://iopscience.iop.org/article/10.3847/1538-4357/acbb5e/meta)*, 2023, ApJ, 946, 83.
+> - **C. Liu**, A. A. Miller, S. J. Boos, et al., *[SN 2022joj: A Peculiar Type Ia Supernova Possibly Driven by an Asymmetric Helium-shell Double Detonation](https://arxiv.org/abs/2308.06319)*, 2023, submitted to ApJ.

 <br /><br />